joelsgp/5thSRD/docs/adventuring/the_environment.md

 If the character already has one or more levels of exhaustion, the character takes two levels in either case.

 ## Interacting with Objects
 A character's interaction with objects in an environment is often simple to resolve in the game.
-The player tells the GM that his or her character is doing something, such as moving a lever, and the GM describes what, if anything, happens.
+The player tells the GM that their character is doing something, such as moving a lever, and the GM describes what, if anything, happens.

 For example, a character might decide to pull a lever, which might, in turn, raise a portcullis, cause a room to flood with water, or open a secret door in a nearby wall.
 If the lever is rusted in position, though, a character might need to force it.
 In such a situation, the GM might call for a Strength check to see whether the character can wrench the lever into place.
 The GM sets the DC for any such check based on the difficulty of the task.